-Holden CAPRICE Review
+HOLDEN CAPRICE Review

 Summary:

-What we liked: Interior space, Excellent value.
+What we like: Interior space, Excellent value.

-What we did not: Nothing significant
+What we don't like: Nothing significant

-The Holden CAPRICE Review in detail:
+HOLDEN CAPRICE review in detail:

 The WM Statesman and Caprice styling leans very much in the direction of big and imposing.